CDL-Quantum/Hackathon2022/Business_Application.md

 The impact of external adverse developments on future revenues in any business can be addressed within a risk model.
 A risk model estimates the overall likelihood of impacts that would threaten the business.
+Thus we are dealing with a probablity problem.
+To define the problem, a threshold $A$ for the financial impact is defined.
+The probability $P(A)$ that this threshold is breached.

 In this work (to-be rephrased): we show that the oracles we consider lower the success probability by a constant factor compared to standard oracles.